simonas31/movies-ecommerce-aspnet-app/README.md

 # movies-ecommerce-aspnet-app
-Movies eCommerce app built with asp.net core.
+Movies eCommerce app built with asp.net core mvc and api.

 Server connection to database is through SQL Server.